lingeringsocket/shlurd/docs/phlebotinum.md

 * for direction-based movement (e.g. ```go north```), the current location must have a place-exit in the corresponding direction
 * for location-based movement (e.g. ```go to the kitchen```), the destination must be a known neighbor of the current location
-* for object-based movement (e.g. ```enter the oven```), the destination object must be in scope (and must in fact be a location)
+* for object-based movement (e.g. ```enter the oven```), the destination object must not be stale (and must in fact be a location)
-* for any type of movement, if there is a door or other portal mediating the map-connection, the door must be open
+* for any type of movement, if there is a door or other portal mediating the map-connection, the portal must be open

 ## And More